Philemon12421/Mobile-Games-/README.md

 *   **Offline-First Storage**: Standard browser profile data and campaign accomplishments are stored via client-side `localStorage`.
 *   **Elegant Typography**: Hand-crafted layouts utilizing clean typography elements (Inter/JetBrains Mono for statistics).
 *   **Sound Toggle**: Interactive global sound control mechanism which manages synthetic SFX and alerts.

+Do well to go by the rules and regulations